ch4mi2/ProjectSPM/server/README.md

 ### Setting Up a Virtual Environment

 It's recommended to create a virtual environment to isolate project dependencies.
-Open a terminal navigate to the root of the project and run the following commands:
+Open a terminal navigate to the root directory of the project and run the following commands:

 ```bash
 # Create a virtual environment (replace 'myenv' with your preferred name)